gabeorosan/virus-scripts/README.md

 ./run_pas_exec.sh 2g33.pdb pa_directory
 ```

-This is a compiled executable with pyinstaller.
+find_aas is a compiled executable with pyinstaller.
 Originally it was a python file which you can run as such with the
 requirements & usage detailed below (faster).

 # Requirements